Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Competition is a part of life, but it's not for everyone.
-As the saying goes, "If you don’t have a competitive advantage ― don’t compete".
-It's not just about winning, but it's about setting yourself up for success by ensuring that you have the right resources and skills to be successful.
-Before entering a competition, it's important to make sure that you have an advantage that can help you stand out from the crowd.
+Life is full of risks and opportunities.
+As Wayne Gretzky said: "You miss 100 percent of the shots you don’t take".
+We can't be afraid of the unknown or the chance of failure.
+Taking the plunge can lead to great rewards and lead us to success.

 <!-- </quote> -->